nityasreecheera/springboot-react-chatroom/README.md

 # springboot-react-chatroom
- Using Spring Boot with WebSocket API  and React with Material-UI to build a simple group chat application onfiguration
+ Using Spring Boot with WebSocket API  and React with Material-UI to build a simple group chat application

  Server Configuration:
  ========================